 How to remove wallpaper

-What tools do you need for removing wallpaper?
+What tools do you need to remove wallpaper?

 - Wallpaper steamer (optional, but recommended)

-- Wallpaper scraper or putty knife – start with a wide one but have a narrower one handy too
+- Wallpaper scraper or putty knife – start with a wide one but have a narrow one handy too

 - Step ladder